KC9RG - Amateur radio call sign.

 The transceiver circuit board mounts to the front panel by the three pots controlling the receive gain and the receive and transmit frequency.
 I did the "high-power modification" to boost power from about 360 mW to 650 mW.
 So, the final amplifier transistor is up off the board with a finned heat sink.

 I added a TiCK Morse code keyer chip.
-It's also a surface-mount chip on its own small board attached to the interior of the front panel, as see at left.
+It's also a surface-mount chip on its own small board attached to the interior of the front panel.
 A surplus piezo-electric sounder provides external audio feedback on keying, if it is switched in.
 See it just beyond the power transistor in the two pictures above, or at the lower left corner in the image at left here.
 It isn't really needed given the way the QSK full break-in works on this design.

 For TiCK and NorCal keyer chips see Jackson Harbor Press.